juansalmeronmoya/barfibclock/README.md

 Most of the 3D models used are the same, you can check them out at https://www.thingiverse.com/thing:3266949

-Arduino code are also inspired on the work of https://github.com/ardenpm/servo_clock
+Arduino code are also inspired on the work of https://github.com/ardenpm/servo_clock and https://www.thingiverse.com/thing:3375870